-Metallica Offers Huge Prizes To Fans Via All Within My Hands Foundation
+Metallica Offers Huge Prizes To Fans Via ‘All Within My Hands’ Foundation

 “We want to share our good fortune and give back to the communities who have supported us for so many years along with encouraging more participation from our fans and friends.
 We’ve started the All Within My Hands Foundation to accomplish these goals and all funds raised will be donated to a cross section of national, local and Bay Area charities that the individual band members support along with continuing to donate to music education programs and local food banks.
 Your donations will assist thousands throughout the U.S.”

 Diehard Metallica fans will pick up immediately that “All Within my Hands” is the name of a song off of Metallica’s 2003 album, St. Anger.
-So, you’ve already bought a ticket to one of Metallica’s Hardwired Worldwide stadium shows coming up this summer, what does an extra $10 donation give you the chance to win?
+So, you’ve already bought a ticket to one of Metallica’s Hardwired Worldwide stadium shows coming up this summer… then what does an extra $10 donation give you the chance to win?

 According to the Metallica Fifth Member email, the huge grand prize, picked from all entries from the entire tour, will be to “fly on a plane with one band member to a gig.”
-Other top prizes include free tickets to “a pair of the best seats in the house,” backstage passes to meet members of Metallica before the show, signed drumsticks that Lars Ulrich used on the tour, pre-show party passes that include entrance to the Memory Remains exhibit (a mini traveling museum that includes super rare items from Metallica’s 35-plus year history), floor tickets, and Snake Pit Passes.
+Other top prizes include free tickets to “a pair of the best seats in the house,” backstages passes to meet members of Metallica before the show, signed drumsticks that Lars Ulrich used on the tour, pre-show party passes that include entrance to the Memory Remains exhibit – (a mini traveling museum that includes super rare items from Metallica’s 35-plus year history), floor tickets, and Snake Pit Passes.
 Each entry is $10, and fans can enter as many times as they want.

-Metallica’s stadium tour kicks off in North America in Maryland on May 10, and will run through the summer to end in Edmonton, Alberta, on August 16.
+Metallica’s stadium tour kicks off in North America in Maryland on May 10th, and will run through the summer to end in Edmonton, Alberta on August 16th.
 There are only 22 cities on this North American tour, which might seem to be a tad light when it comes to Metallica’s history.
-Back during the “Black Album” days in the early ’90s, Metallica toured the world for almost three years straight.
+Back during the “Black Album” days in the early nineties, Metallica toured the world for almost 3 years straight.
 Of course, the result of that Metallica tour was numerous divorces, growing alcoholism, and a deepening divide between band members.

-Now, however, Metallica seems to have learned from their past, and they’re currently in a position where you don’t have to play 300 shows per year.
-For the past few years, Metallica members have touted their new touring schedule, which Lars specified in an interview with The Ringer.
+Now however, Metallica seems to have learned from their past, and they’re currently in a position where you don’t have to play three-hundred shows per year.
+For the past few years, Metallica members have touted their new touring schedule, which Lars specifized in an interview with The Ringer.

 “If you look at the dates, you’ll see that we don’t do more than two weeks at a time.
 We’ll do two weeks, then we’ll go home for a couple weeks.
 Then we’ll do two weeks, and we’ll go home for a couple weeks.
 That way, it never feels like it’s so long that you’re going to fall off the deep end or that you’re afraid of losing what’s left of your sanity or whatever.
 We basically just do two-week increments.
 It’s a way to keep it feeling fresh, so we don’t burn ourselves out.”